 Prior to the Company's acquisition of Heavenly, the State of California Regional Water Quality Control Board, Lahontan Region ("Lahontan"), and the El Dorado County Department of Environmental Management required Heavenly's prior owner to conduct an environmental compliance cleanup at a vehicle maintenance facility at Heavenly.
 This requirement was imposed in response to an accidental release of waste oil at a vehicle maintenance shop in 1998.
 All cleanup work has been completed in accordance with the approved work plan and a new underground vault, piping and overflow protection system was installed to prevent any further releases.
 A final report was submitted on March 31, 2003 to the above two agencies.
-In late 2004, Heavenly was notified by Lahontan that additional monitoring and reporting would be required following snowmelt in 2005 using the three existing monitoring wells.
+In late 2004, Heavenly was notified by

+Lahontan that additional monitoring and reporting would be required following snowmelt in 2005 using the three existing monitoring wells.
 However, because no water was found in the existing monitoring wells, Lahontan required Heavenly to continue sampling for one more year and groundwater was sampled on two separate occasions in spring 2006 pursuant to the approved work plan.
-A monitoring periot and Heavenly's position outlined in its report to Lahontan is that the residual petroleum compounds do not represent a threat to human health, do not represent a threat to surface water quality and on trepresent a threat to groundwater quality.
-On May 31, 2007 Lahontan staff requested Heavenly to resample the existing sconpleted and a report prepared and submitted to Lahontan on August 9, 2007.
-The report documented the detectable presence of total petroleum hydrocarbons (TPH), in the diesel range in the most distant well during both sampling event, and in the seep during the first sampling report also documented the presence of TPH in the oil range during the second sampling event only.
+A monitoring report was submitted to Lahontan which indicated low levels of diesel in the most distant well.
+No other contaminants were detected during the monitoring period and Heavenly's position outlined in its report to Lahontan is that the residual petroleum compounds do not represent a threat to human health, do not represent a threat to surface water quality and do not represent a threat to groundwater quality.
+On May 31, 2007 Lahontan staff requested Heavenly to resample the existing set of underground monitoring wells.
+The sampling was completed and a report prepared and submitted to Lahontan on August 9, 2007.
+The report documented the detectable presence of total petroleum hydrocarbons (TPH), in the diesel range in the most distant well during both sampling events, and in the seep during the first sampling event.
+The sampling report also documented the presence of TPH in the oil range during the second sampling event only.
 No response has been received from Lahontan as of this date.